Ficus lyrata

 Ficus lyrata, commonly known as the fiddle-leaf fig, banjo fig, fiddle-leaved fig tree, lyre leaf fig tree, or lyre-leaved fig tree, is a species of plant in the mulberry and fig family Moraceae.
 It is native to western Africa, but is cultivated around the world as an ornamental plant.
 It has received the Royal Horticultural Society's Award of Garden Merit.

 Description

-Ficus lyrata is an evergreen tree or shrub, native to West and Central Africa tropical rain forest, and is one of the most demanding and showy Ficus species.
+Ficus lyrata is an evergreen tree or shrub, native to the tropical rain forests of West and Central Africa, and is one of the most demanding and showy Ficus species.
 Outdoors, it can grow 9-12 m tall.

-The leaves are variable in shape, but often with a broad apex and narrow middle, resembling a lyre or fiddle; they are up to 45 cm long and 30 cm broad (though usually smaller) with a leathery texture, prominent veins and a wavy margin.
+The leaves are variable in shape, but often with a broad apex and narrow middle, resembling a lyre or fiddle; they are up to 45 cm long and 30 cm broad (though usually smaller), with a leathery texture, prominent veins and a wavy margin.

 The fruit is a green fig 2.5-3 cm diameter.